Emissions Inventory

 It all goes back to our mission - to protect public health and agriculture from the adverse effects of air pollution by identifying air pollution problems and developing a comprehensive program to achieve and maintain state and federal air quality standards.

 The EPA and CARB have set health-based standards for certain air pollutants, called "criteria pollutants."
-These include ozone, particulate matter, carbon monoxide, nitrogen dioxide, sulfur dioxide, lead, visibility-reducing particles, sulfates and hydrogen, sulfide.
-The EPA classifies Ventura County as a severe non-attainment area for the federal one-hour ozone standard.
+These include ozone, particulate matter, carbon monoxide, nitrogen dioxide, sulfur dioxide, lead, visibility-reducing particles, sulfates and hydrogen sulfide.
+The EPA classifies Ventura County as a serious non-attainment area for the federal eight-hour ozone standard.
 The county also is classified as non-attainment for the state ozone and particulate matter standards.

 The emission inventory helps the District identify air pollution problems, and helps us formulate comprehensive programs to achieve clean, healthful air for Ventura County residents and visitors.
 Together with information from the District's air monitoring network and regional air quality models, the emission inventory helps pinpoint the reasons for our current air quality problems.